 Marriage and finances.
-A match made in hell.
 Why do these so often go together like oil and water?
 Why is money such a contentious topic in most households?

 It’s because people go through life differently.
 Depending on how you were raised, what you learned, and what you personally experienced, your money philosophy will be different from that of your spouse.